Exactness property of Breuil-Kisin functors and Bloch-Kato Selmer groups: Introduction

-corresponding to $(\tau)$ twisted by $-r$ under the covariant \'{e}tale realization functor is a short exact sequence of Breuil--Kisin modules of height $\leq r$. \end{introtheorem}
+corresponding to $(\tau)$ under the covariant \'{e}tale realization functor is a short exact sequence of Breuil--Kisin modules. \end{introtheorem}

-Strictly speaking, the twist by $-r$ is not needed and it is made only for the purposes of obtaining \textit{effective} Breuil--Kisin modules.
-On the other hand, the assumption that $T$ has non-negative Hodge--Tate weights is crucial for our result (a counterexample for $T=\mathbb{Z}_p(-1)$ is given as Example~\ref{ex:KeyCounterexample} in the main text).
+We emphasize that the assumption that $T$ has non-negative Hodge--Tate weights is crucial for our results (a counterexample for $T=\mathbb{Z}_p(-1)$ is given as Example~\ref{ex:KeyCounterexample} in the main text).
 Let us point out that the convention we use is that the cyclotomic character is of Hodge--Tate weight $1$.

+Coming back to the original motivation of computing (integral, local) Bloch--Kato Selmer groups, we need to formulate variants of the above theorems in a more computable setting.
+By using Theorem \ref{thm:MainThmKisin} we prove the following theorem, formulated in terms of strongly divisible modules of Breuil \cite{Breuil99}.
+By a theorem of Liu \cite{Liu08}, fixing $r<p-1$, the category $\Mod(S)_{r, \log}^{\varphi, N}$ of all weight $r$ strongly divisible modules is equivalent to the category of lattices in semistable representations with Hodge--Tate weights in $[0, r]$, with the subcategory $\Mod(S)_{r}^{\varphi, N}$ corresponding to crystalline lattices (see \S\ref{subsec:BreuilModules} in the main text for a recollection of the context).
+For a lattice $T$ in a semistable representation of $G_K$, let us denote by $H^1_{\st}(K, T)$ the semistable version of Bloch--Kato cohomology introduced in \cite{FontainePerrinRiou, Nekovar}.
+We then have the following.